• Skip to primary navigation

 • Pinterest

-• Twitter
+• YouTube

 • ×

-Published on July 9, 2019 ᛫ Updated on July 17, 2019 by Chef Markus Mueller
+Published on July 9, 2019 ᛫ Updated on July 16, 2026 by Chef Markus Mueller

 Jump to Recipe

-homemade watermelon popsicle with a bite out of one corner
+Homemade watermelon popsicle with a bite out of one corner

-This post contains affiliate links for which we may be compensated if a purchase is made through the links provided.
-For more information please read our affiliate disclosure.
+This post may contain affiliate links for which we may be compensated if a purchase is made through the links provided at no extra cost to you.
+For more information, please read our affiliate disclosure.

 Choose The Sweetest Fruit

-The key to making these watermelon popsicles really 'pop,' is to choose only the sweetest watermelons.
+The key to making these watermelon popsicles really 'pop' is to choose only the sweetest watermelons.

 a bunch of watermelons with a red arrow showing where the field spot is

-1 Ingredient Watermelon Popsicles
+1-Ingredient Watermelon Popsicles Recipe

 Ingredients

-You'll will need:
+You'll need:

 • 1 large ripe watermelon